1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 What other contributions are part of the contest?

-Other contributions in the contest are blog posts, weekly scrum updates to the project mailing list, screencasts and
+Other contributions in the contest are blog posts, weekly scrum updates to the project mailing list and sharing some info on social media.
+The following contributions from participants in the contest would be great:

-* A weekly scrum to the mailing list by Sunday 10AM your local time
+* A weekly (or daily) scrum to the mailing list by Sunday 10AM your local time using the scrum helper

-* A weekly project update on your Twitter and Facebook and address it @fossasia @mariobehling @hpdang
+* A regular project update on your Twitter and Facebook and address it @fossasia @opntec @mariobehling @hpdang

-* Create a Gist with a list of the work outcome by January 31, 2019
+* Create a Gist with a list of the work outcome at the end of the contest period you are participating in

 When does the contest begin?
 Can I join the contest at any time?